BarnesFoundation/Barnes-Focus/README.md

 * Note: You must have a PSQL server running for the above rake commands to run successfully
 * Start server in development mode: `rails server`

-## About updating ES table
+## About updating ES Cache table
-If you're working locally/on localhost, from postman or any other ARC client, you'll have to make a POST request to this url: `POST: http://localhost:3000/jobs/update_es_cache` (make sure server is running)
+If you're working locally/on localhost or setting up a new app, then from postman or any other ARC client, you'll have to make a POST request to this url: `POST: http://localhost:3000/jobs/update_es_cache` (make sure server is running)

 This will populate `es_cached_records` table with the artworks.

-## About rake db:seed
-In V1, for in-app translations, we used to run `rake db:seed` command followed by `rake db:migrate` (on new env).
-This did few things for us:
- - Populate `translations` database table

-With V2, since most of the screens are new and so are texts on screen, `rake db:seed` is no longer required.
-Here's what we can do:
+### Way to populate in-app translations
+If you are setting up this app newly, then execute this command: `bundle exec rake data:add_translations`

-### What if I have translations table already populated with V1 data?
+### What if I have translations table already populated?
-In case, if your `translations` table contains data from `rake db:seed` command.
+In case, if your local `translations` table contains data from `rake db:seed` command.
 Here's what you can do:
  - From rails console: `Translation.delete_all`
  - Run this rake task :
   - `bundle exec rake data:add_translations` OR `rake data:add_translations`
- - Until we merge other newly added translations from V3 to this method, you can run/execute above commands (from Translations update) in the same sequence after `add_translations` command.

 ### How I can handle an update in translations table?
 Updates are very easy and can be done from Admin panel directly.
 For e.g., if a text of translation changes from 'A' to 'B', then you can directly go to edit that record inside Admin panel -> do the changes and save it.